-In any case, the rights of defence have a particular importance under Brussels I. Article 45 of new Brussels I (article 34 of old Brussels I) is mainly applicable to judgments in contumacy and guarantees the principle of a contradictory process in cases of an incorrect or late notice of the action.
-Therefore, following an objection raised by the judgment debtor, the French court will examine whether the judgment debtor had sufficient opportunities to defend him or herself in the prior action.
+In any case, the rights of defence have particular importance under Brussels I. Article 45 of new Brussels I (article 34 of old Brussels I) is mainly applicable to judgments in contumacy and guarantees the principle of a contradictory process in case of an incorrect or late notice of the action.
+Therefore, following an objection raised by the judgment debtor, the French court will examine whether the judgment debtor had sufficient opportunities to defend itself in the prior action.
 The criterion of adequate notice cannot be generally defined; it is determined by the court according to the circumstances of each case.

-Additionally, French legal practice, as confirmed by the European Court of Justice (ECJ, Krombach, 28 March 2000), generally penalises procedural errors violating the right to a fair trial that constitute an infringement of article 6 of the European Rights Convention on Human Rights.
+Additionally, French legal practice, as confirmed by the Court of Justice of the European Union (CJEU) in Case C-7/98, Krombach, 28 March 2000, generally penalises procedural errors violating the right to a fair trial that constitute an infringement of article 6 of the European Convention on Human Rights.
 However, procedural errors do not, in general, prevent the recognition of a foreign judgment.
 Recognition is only refused in cases of a manifest violation of the principles of procedural justice on which the French legal system is based.

-As a result, it is not the procedural equivalence that is decisive, but rather the respect of due process of law fixed in article 45(I b) of Brussels I.
+As a result, it is not the procedural equivalence that is decisive, but rather the respect of due process of law enshrined in article 45(I b) of Brussels I.